 89. The Blackwater lawsuit is the first case to be filed under the Military Extraterritorial Jurisdiction Act against non-Department of Defense private contractors.
-In a motion to dismiss filed by Blackwater in July 2009, the defendants invoked the political question doctrine, immunity under Iraqi law and the Government contractor defence.
+In a motion to dismiss filed by Blackwater in July 2009, the defendants invoked the political question doctrine, immunity under Iraqi law and the Government contractor defense.
 The defendants also argued that their actions were covered by absolute immunity because they were performing "delegated actions" that would have otherwise been performed by the State Department.
 On 31 December 2009, Judge Ricardo M. Urbina of the United States Federal District Court for the District of Columbia dismissed the indictment, stating that evidence against them was inadmissible under the United States Constitution.74

 90. Following this decision, the Working Group publicly expressed its concerns in a press release dated 7 January 2010.75 It said that this decision may lead to a situation where no one would be accountable for grave human rights violations.
-The Working Group has been encouraged by the statement of Vice-President Joe Biden in Baghdad that the "United States is determined ... to hold accountable anyone who commits crimes against the Iraqi people" and by the initiative of the Government to appeal the court decision on 29 January 2010.76
+The Working Group has been encouraged by the statement of Vice President Joe Biden in Baghdad that the "United States is determined...to hold accountable anyone who commits crimes against the Iraqi people" and by the initiative of the Government to appeal the court decision on 29 January 2010.76 www.justice.gov/usao/dc/Victim_Witness_Assistance/files/January_26_2010_update.pdf.

 91. The Working Group was also informed of a civil lawsuit against Xe/Blackwater.
-The allegations include a spate of unprovoked civilian shootings by Xe/Blackwater personnel in Iraq between 2005 and 2008 and are presented by the families of those killed and wounded in six different incidents.
-The company is accused of committing war crimes, assault and battery, wrongful death, intentional infliction of emotional distress, negligent hiring, training and supervision and tortious spoliation of evidence.77
+The allegations include a spate of unprovoked civilian shootings by Xe/Blackwater personnel in Iraq between 2005 and 2008 and are presented by the families of those

-72 Ibid., p.
+72 Ibid, p.
 2.